Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cigars and pipes are often believed to be a less harmful way to smoke tobacco.
 However, even when not inhaling, cigar and pipe smokers are at increased risk for cancer of the oral cavity, esophagus, voice box, and lungs.
 Pipe smokers also are at increased risk for lip cancers in areas where the pipestem rests.
 In addition, cigars take longer to burn and contain more tobacco than cigarettes, increasing the amount of secondhand smoke exposure.

 Chewing tobacco and snuff

 Spit tobacco, also known as chewing tobacco and snuff, are forms of tobacco that are put between the cheek and gum.
 Chewing tobacco can be in the form of leaf tobacco (which is packaged in pouches), or plug tobacco (which are packaged in "brick" form).
 Snuff is a powdered form of tobacco, usually sold in cans.
 The nicotine is released from the tobacco as the user "chews."

-Although chewing tobacco and snuff are considered "smokeless" tobacco products, harmful chemicals including nicotine are ingested.
+Although chewing tobacco and snuff are considered smokeless tobacco products, harmful chemicals including nicotine are ingested.
 More than 28 cancer-causing chemicals have been found in smokeless tobacco.

 Compared with nonsmokers, regular cigar smokers are 4 to 10 times more likely to die from oral cancer, esophageal cancer, and laryngeal cancer.

 Cigar smokers may spend an hour or more smoking 1 large cigar that can contain the same amount of nicotine as a full pack of cigarettes.
-Furthermore, even unlit cigars, when held in the mouth for an extended period of time, promote nicotine absorption.
+And even unlit cigars, when held in the mouth for an extended period of time, promote nicotine absorption.

 Secondhand smoke from cigars contain toxins and cancer-causing agents (carcinogens) similar to secondhand cigarette smoke, but in higher concentrations.